DongzeHE/scpca-docs/docs/faq.md

 _Note: You will need to install and load the [`SingleCellExperiment` package](https://bioconductor.org/packages/3.13/bioc/html/SingleCellExperiment.html) from Bioconductor to work with the provided files._

-To read in the RDS files you can use the following commands.
+To read in the RDS files you can use the `readRDS` command in base R.
-In base R, you can use the `readRDS` command.

 ```
 library(SingleCellExperiment)